 The two most common and well-known cannabinoids are tetrahydrocannabinol (THC) and cannabidiol (CBD).
 For those who are new to the world of hemp oil, the frequent squabbling over which is best can be confusing especially when considered from a CBD vs THC "who wins?!" comparison where there is no definitive answer.
-They are different in some essential ways and so offer different potential benefits of cannabinoids.
+They are different in some essential ways and offer a variety of potential benefits of cannabinoids.
 Is it worth the greater legal and safety risks to buy THC-containing cannabis for use in extracts, or is high-CBD hemp oil still the best option?
-Find out who has the edge when it comes to CBD vs THC.
+Learn more about the differences of these cannabinoids and find out who has the edge when it comes to CBD vs THC.

 THC is most famous, or infamous, for its ability to get users “high”.
-CBD, however, has different effects on our cannabinoid receptors, and therefore cannot get anyone “high”.
-Many patients who require hemp extracts on a daily basis prefer CBD, as it doesn’t impact everyday functioning because of these different properties.
-A major barrier to the availability of hemp extracts is the fear of a "high and resulting fears of addiction, especially for children1.
+CBD, however, has different effects on our cannabinoid receptors, and therefore does not cause a “high”.
+Many people who use hemp extracts on a daily basis prefer CBD, as it doesn’t impact everyday functioning because of these different properties.
+A major barrier to the availability of hemp extracts is the fear of a "high" and resulting fears of addiction, especially for children1.
 This is why, in many regions, high-CBD, low- or no-THC products are the only legal option.

 CBD and THC Side Effects: Mood, Memory & Overall Brain Function